In this Article

 Typical Programs and Concentrations for Project Managers

 You might see project management master's degrees with names like "Master of Science in Project Management" or "Master of Project Management."
 These different degree titles won't change the content of your program or courses.
 They're simply how the school has chosen to designate their project management master's degree.
+But be aware that a master's in product management is different than a project management master's.
 No matter what it's called, your master's degree will take two to three years to complete.

 The exact courses and structure of degree programs vary by school, but the fundamentals of your degree cover the same core topics.